How can my professional qualification be recognised?

 Citizens of the European Union, the European Economic Area and Switzerland who want to work in a non-regulated profession do not need to have their profession recognised.

-If you come from a country outside the European Union, the European Economic Area or Switzerland, you will need recognition for many professions in order to obtain a visa:
+If you come from a country outside the European Union, the European Economic Area or Switzerland, recognition may be relevant in order to obtain a visa:

-1. If you are a skilled worker without a university degree, you need to have your profession recognised.
+1. If you have completed a vocational qualification programme, you need to have your profession recognised.

-2. If you are a university graduate, you generally need a statement of comparability for your foreign university degree.
-You can find more information in the Anabin database (only in German).
-For more information on what you need to do, refer to the following instructions: How to check whether a foreign university or a degree obtained in another country is recognised in Germany
+2. If you are a university graduate, you will generally need an extract from the anabin database (available only in German) to enter the country.
+For more information, please read the Instructions for checking whether a foreign university or a degree obtained in another country is recognised in Germany

 It is also possible to obtain a visa based on your work experience.
 For more information and the exact requirements, visit the website Make it in Germany: Visa for professionally experienced workers.